 - Statewide, nearly 45,000 admissions for methamphetamine addiction treatment occurred in 2015.

-Heroin Abuse in Washington State
+Heroin Abuse in W.A.
+State

 - In the Seattle area, deaths due to heroin overdose increased dramatically by 58 percent in 2014.